 ELU matching, climatic and geographic zone encoding.
 The Soil_Type_% binary features all correspond to a specific code (the USFS Ecological Landtype Units – ELUs).
 The ELU is comprised of four digits: the first one stands for the climatic zone and the second for the geologic zone.
 We thus created new dummy variables: ClimZone_% from 1 to 8 and GeoZone_% from 1 to 7.
 We will see later whether we keep them or not (all or some of them).

 ELU enriching with textual data.
 Each ELU code (and thus Soil_Type_%) matches a specific text description given on Kaggle.
 Each description is unique but there is valuable information common to many descriptions.
 In particular, we have identified 4 categories created from scratch: family (Catamount, Leighcan, etc), rock type (Cryoborolis, Aquolis, etc), and rock intensity (rubbly, very stony, etc).
 In a nutshell, we created new dummy features taking the value=1 if the given word appears in the description.
-Quick example, with Soil_Type_26=1 which means ELU=7702 and description='Granile - Catamount families complex, very stony'.
+Quick example, with Soil_Type_26=1 which means ELU=7702 and description=Aquolis - Catamount families complex, very stony'.
 It gives: